 Normally, the USCIS will tell you at the end of the interview whether or not your application has been successful.

 The final step on your citizenship journey is taking the Oath of Allegiance.
 In some locations the oath is administered on the same day as your interview, but usually you have to make an appointment to come back for it at a later stage to a USCIS field office.

 Once you’ve taken the oath, you will receive a certificate of naturalization and will then be fully able to apply for a U.S. passport and vote!
 Congratulations, this is a huge achievement!

-Our naturalization partner RapidVisa can help you stay on top of interview preparation, follow-on forms, and every other important milestone along the way.
+We’ve joined forces with RapidVisa to help you stay on top of interview preparation, follow-on forms, and every other important milestone along the way.
 Ready to start?